Incidences of Ladder Falls

-According to observers, ladder fall accidents are a result of either of the following:
+According to observers, ladder falls are a result of the following:

 - Faulty ladders with broken rungs.